AlterMannomann/SQL/UsimSQL/SETUP/PostGresSetup.md

     /usim_src/SH/dba_init_usim.sh

-After this user usim and schema usim and usim_test are available.
+After this user usim and schema usim as well as usim_test are available.

 Had to edit /usr/pgadmin4/web/config.py as config_system.py didn't work, to get share available in pgAdmin web.